 Diakomihalis Travel, Mandraki

-In addition to robust compact cars (including Suzuki Ignis and Jimny), Haris’ travel agency also rents out quads and scooters.
-A scooter is a good way to explore the island of Nisyros.
-The Diakomihalis Travel office is located in Mandraki, next to the Café Alexandros on the main square of Mandraki.
+In addition to sturdy compact cars (including the Suzuki Ignis and Jimny), Haris’ travel agency also rents out quads and scooters.
+A scooter is a great way to explore the island of Nisyros.
+The Diakomihalis Travel office is located in Mandraki, next to Café Alexandros on Mandraki’s main square.

-💡 Help with the Greece Holiday Planning: You don’t know where to start and how to go about planning your trip to Nisyros?
-No problem, benefit from our years of experience with traveling to Greece and let us help you.
-We advise you on all your questions and concerns, even via video chat.
+💡 Help with Planning Your Greece Vacation: Not sure where to start or how to plan your trip to Nisyros?
+No problem—take advantage of our years of experience traveling to Greece and let us help you.
+We’ll answer all your questions and address your concerns, even via video chat.
 You can book your consultation here: Travel Advice Greece

 Accommodations and hotels in Nisyros

-In contrast to Kos, Nisyros still attaches importance to soft tourism.
-So you won’t find any large hotel castles and resorts on the island.
-Old stone houses have been restored and rebuilt in the traditional style as guest houses.
+Unlike Kos, Nisyros still prioritizes sustainable tourism.
+So you won’t find any large hotel complexes or resorts on the island.
+Old stone houses have been restored and converted into guesthouses in the traditional style.

-The furnishings are tastefully minimalist and exude their very own charm.
-You simply have to experience the special atmosphere in the traditional Greek houses.
+The furnishings are tastefully minimalist and exude their own unique charm.
+You simply have to experience the special atmosphere in these traditional Greek houses.

 Is it worth spending the night on Nisyros?

-We advise every Kos holidaymaker who is looking for the original Greece to at least one overnight stay on Nisyros.
-There are worlds between the turbulent island of Kos and the quiet neighboring island of Nisyros.
-Especially friends of Greece island hopping will be thrilled by the island.
+We recommend that every Kos vacationer looking for the authentic Greece spend at least one night on Nisyros.
+There’s a world of difference between the bustling island of Kos and the quiet neighboring island of Nisyros.
+Especially those who love island hopping in Greece will be thrilled by the island.

-When the excursion boats have left Nisyros in the afternoon, peace returns to the volcanic island.
-Without all the crowds, you will feel the special magic of Nisyros.
-The main town of Mandraki invites you to take an evening stroll with its magnificent waterfront promenade.
+Once the excursion boats have left Nisyros in the afternoon, peace returns to the volcanic island.
+Without all the crowds, you’ll feel the special magic of Nisyros.
+The main town of Mandraki invites you to take an evening stroll along its magnificent waterfront promenade.

-The pretty villages of Nisyros are not only outwardly inspiring.
-The return and reflection on the essentials are also the architectural cornerstones of the island.
-You will feel as though you have travelled back in time when you stay in the traditional accommodation of Nisyros.
+The pretty villages of Nisyros are not only visually inspiring.
+A return to and reflection on the essentials are also the architectural cornerstones of the island.
+You will feel as though you have traveled back in time when you stay in the traditional accommodations of Nisyros.

-The guesthouses on Nisyros have been restored with a lot of love and effort, and the overnight prices are correspondingly higher.
-However, the unique location, seclusion and magnificent sea views alone are worth every penny.
+The guesthouses on Nisyros have been restored with great care and effort, and the nightly rates reflect this.
+However, the unique location, seclusion, and magnificent sea views alone are worth every penny.

-→ Which accommodations and Hotels in Nisyros are recommended, you can find out in our article: Nisyros Hotels
+→ To find out which accommodations and hotels in Nisyros are recommended, check out our article: Nisyros Hotels

 Nisyros sights in video